NMFC Shipping Classes Explained

 In any industry, extensive guidelines govern how nearly every item imaginable should be handled and hauled.
-National Motor Freight Classification categorizes different goods to regulate shipping rates for different commodities, for a more standardized and predictable pricing structure.
+The National Motor Freight Classification categorizes different goods into shipping classes for a more standardized and predictable pricing structure.

 national motor freight classification